thisdwhitley/ansible-role-KSbuilder/README.md

    180 times for a total of 15 minutes before considered failed)
 6. Stop the nginx container

 The result is a freshly built, but shut off, VM.
+The longterm vision is that this role will be used in other roles...

 Important Notes
 ---------------